InkFirst · Legal

 2. Data we don't collect

-- We do not collect your contacts, photos, calendar, location (other than the optional "where I am writing from" field you might fill in during onboarding), or device identifiers used for advertising.
+- We do not collect your contacts, photos, calendar, or device identifiers used for advertising.

 - We do not embed third-party SDKs that track you across other apps.